bsmr-erlang/Kent-Erlang-Robotic-Library/README.txt

 PRE INSTALLATION
 ================

-KERL requires the following to function
+KERL requires the following to libraries function
 	- libplayerc
 	- ei

+This should simply mean installing Player and Erlang.
+You may have to build player from source to get the required header files.

 BUILDING
 ========